robertzk/rfinance17-notes/regtech.md

 * Email length stronger predictor of price decline than net sentiment
 * Try identify other potential indicators / predictors of escalating risk or malfeasance

+## Enron corpus

+Initial sample:

+* Approx 500,000 emails
+* Jan 2000 - Dec 2001
+* First made public by FERC during investiguation
+* Carnegie Mellon CALO project

+Caveats:

+* Scrubbed for legal reasons to honor reqs from affeted employees
+* User fastow-a is missing
+* Email chatter surrounding Mr Skilling's sudden resig on 8/14/2001 has been expunged
+* Details regarding exclusion criteria are not public.
+So analys is exploratory and prescriptive